Redeem Now Ends in:

 To play a G power chord, find the root note G on the A string (10th fret).

-• Place your index finger on the 10th fret of the A string (G).
+• Place your index finger on the 10th fret of the A string and your ring finger across the 12th frets of the D and G strings.

 A String - A Power Chord